High Gear: Season5, versatile apparel you may never have heard of

 The idea behind the watersport focused but extremely versatile apparel company is that all good clothing starts with the threads.
 Company founder Mike Fischer wanted an apparel line that was genuinely waterproof, quick drying but breathable.
 He brought his 15 years of work in the sports-apparel industry — everything from surf to mountaineering gear — to the table when he started SeasonFive five years ago.

-"We developed from the yarn up," Fischer said of his research-and-design process, has led to what he calls a new kind of waterproof or water-resistant gear.
+“We developed from the yarn up,” Fischer said of his research-and-design process, which has led to what he calls a new kind of waterproof or water-resistant gear.

 “The basis for all fabric is the yarn, not just dumping a bunch of treatments on it,” he said.

 Fischer was inspired to start the line based on what he said was an untapped marketing niche, a lack of technical watersports apparel.